amadeuio/typescript-exercises/README.md

 ### Prerequisites 🛠️

-- Install node.js as dev dependency

-`npm install -D node`
+- Install Node.js: Make sure you have Node.js installed on your system.
+You can download and install it from the official Node.js website: [https://nodejs.org](https://nodejs.org).
+Minimum required version: X.X.X.

 - Install TypeScript compiler as dev dependency